-- To facilitate the orderly delivery of the site; - b.
+- a.
+To facilitate the orderly delivery of the site; - b.
 To ensure that adequate services are provided at each stage of development; - c.
 To ensure that infrastructure anticipates future development; - d.
-To manage and minimise potential adverse impacts of each major development application, including on adjoining land; - e.
+To manage and minimise potential adverse impacts of each major development application, including on adjoining land;

+e.
 To ensure that development does not exceed floor space or traffic and parking limits identified for the area.

-- A concept plan is required to accompany the development application for each stage of development, demonstrating no adverse impacts on the proposed subdivision or adjoining land. - 2.
+- 1. A concept plan is required to accompany the development application for each stage of development, demonstrating no adverse impacts on the proposed subdivision or adjoining land. - 2.
 Each development application for each stage of development is to identify the infrastructure provision necessary to service the development.
 This includes, but is not limited to: - a.
 Power, - b.
-Water and gas supply,
+Water and gas supply, - c.

-- c.
 Drainage works, - d.
 Flood control works, - e.
 Roadworks. - 3.
 Infrastructure provision is to anticipate future development adjacent and linked to the site.
 The provision is to ensure that any disruption to new roads and services is minimized as future projects are brought online. - 4.
 Consideration of any flood studies undertaken to determine, in particular, the timing and delivery of any flood mitigation works. - 5.
-Major new development will require evaluation of parking and traffic generation based on the findings and limits identified in the Traffic Management and Accessibility Plan. - 6.
-Generally, land adjacent to existing rural areas are to be delivered last. - 7.
-Staging is indicative only and subject to provision of servicing infrastructure, earthworks strategy and drainage catchments.
+Major new development will require evaluation of parking and traffic generation based on the findings and limits identified in the Transport Assessment Report. - 6.
+Generally, land adjacent to existing rural areas are to be delivered last.